 The pH control of your aquaponic system is essential for the health of your fish.
 An inappropriate pH level can cause poor fish growth and may lead to death of your fish.
 So, you need to know what result in high pH or low pH levels in your aquaponic system, and how you can balance the levels within the appropriate range.

-It is important to match the pH of water in the fish that with that in the fish bag when you are introducing new fish into your system.
+It is important to match the pH of water in the fish tank with the water in the fish bag when you are introducing new fish into your system.
 The difference between the pH values should not be greater than 0.2.
 As with temperature, the fish and plants you select for your aquaponic system should have similar needs in terms of PH Sensitivity.
 This improves your chances of success as well.
+Read our related article on how to balance pH in an aquaponic system.

 For a successful aquaponics system, it is important to choose the right fish, but it is also essential to establish a maintenance routine, especially for an outdoor setup.
 Make sure to regularly test the water for pH, ammonia level, and temperature.
 Regular testing will help you notice variations that could be problematic before they harm your fish or plants.
 Frequently draining some water and adding fresh water will also help keep things balanced.
 Cleaning on a routine basis will help prevent algae overgrowth.